-The following is part one of a three-part series that analyzes business and warfare generations and draws parallels and predictions for DeFi’s past, present, and future.
+The following is part one of a four-part series that analyzes business and warfare generations and draws parallels and predictions for DeFi’s past, present, and future.

-1st-gen business coincides with 1st-gen warfare but is more medieval in its operations (remember warfare is comparatively always more advanced than the business cycle it coincides with).
+1st-gen business coincides with 1st-gen warfare but is more medieval in its operations (remember warfare is always one cycle ahead of the business cycle it coincides with).
 During this time, business was often conducted through trade and merchant guilds; meaning groups of merchants in the same industry working together to regulate prices and protect their interests.
 1st-gen business was subject to control by feudal lords, the state, and the Catholic Church.
 The church owned a lot of land and had a monopoly on certain trades.

 1st-Gen Warfare (one cycle ahead):